 From a philosophical standpoint, I care a lot about the theme of the song.
 Last fall, I took 2 weeks off from social media use – deleted the apps from my phone, stopped checking email more than once a day – and I noticed an almost immediate improvement in my mood and cognitive abilities.
 Ultimately, I’m a technology enthusiast – I do believe that technology has improved our lives for the better – but I also think there’s value in careful reflection.
 How we choose to engage with our tech is a worthy conversation – particularly within the VR/AR community, as what we build now will have profound impacts on the next generation.

 Who was all involved in the creation of this project?

-Southern: On the video side, Danny really did it all.
-He’s a brilliant visual artist and director.
-It’s been an honor working with him.
+Southern: On the video side, Dani really did it all.
+She’s a brilliant visual artist and director.
+It’s been an honor working with her.

 On the music side, Amper (the AI) was a most excellent collaborator.
 Their team over there was instrumental in helping me streamline the writing process, and Ethan Carlson, one of my favorite producers, really helped me take the song to the next level with his production skills.

 I also have to shout out Jenn Duong, my producing partner on the VR Creator Lab videos – she’s just a kick ass partner and friend with great instincts.

 And, of course, YouTube – without the grant program and their mentorship, this video wouldn’t have been possible!!

 Bittman: I’m sure Taryn has this question answered, but my parents helped me beta test our cuts.
 They both have tried VR, but it’s great to hear their fresh perspective on how they wanted to look around the scenes.